aoz69/IamAi/readme.txt

 qr generation
-multiple entries of same product or category should not be possible (if same product is aadded just take the number of stock count and add to the exisiting product)
+multiple entries of same product or category should not be possible (if same product is aadded just take the number of stock count and add to the exisiting product) NOTIFICATION BUG FIXING -
+Date needs to be formatted in front end
 ########################################### completed: ###########################################